-Our transcendental vision of reason is most immediately associated with Kant and his Critique of Pure Reason, where he posits as transcendental that which makes possible, or which must be assumed when we often mistaken for cultural relativism in that it is taken to argue for the circumscription of a community based on shared linguistic use and convention.
+Our transcendental vision of reason is most immediately associated with Kant and his Critique of Pure Reason, where he posits as transcendental that which makes possible, or which must be assumed when we claim knowledge of objects.
+Whilst we reject the details of his solution 609 and deny that his often mistaken for cultural relativism in that it is taken to argue for the circumscription of a community based on shared linguistic use and convention.
 Similarly, it is often appropriated by postmodernists to deny the possibility of objective reference.
 However, in my view, these are rather appropriations of Wittgenstein's work in support of their own programmes rather than it being something argued for by Wittgenstein himself, illustrated in that there was an enormous debate over the "meaning" of what he was in fact arguing (or describing), particularly in light of Kripke's interpretation in Naming and Necessity.
 This matter arises again in our future discussion.
 See McGinn, Wittgenstein, for a short, accessible, and well received introduction to the Investigations.
 See also Macneil Wittgenstein, for a broader discussion of Wittgenstein and religious language.

-607 Fideism can be broadly conceived of in two main ways.
+608 Fideism can be broadly conceived of in two main ways.
 Either that subjective experience rather than objective reason justifies religious belief (or even denies rational expression is possible in principle); or that a belief can only be understood within a believing community that uses language in a particular way and shares a form of life.
 The former might be considered characteristic of the Kierkegaardian 'leap of faith' and the latter as the basis for the famous dispute in the philosophy of religion between Wittgensteinian and Christian thinker D.Z.
 Phillips and atheist Kai Nielsen found in Wittgensteinian Fideism.
 Phillips disagreed strongly with Plantinga (and Van Til) on the nature of Christian philosophy, see Phillips, Advice; arguing there was a philosophical mode of thought available to all philosophers.